wieczorek1990/ort/README.md

 ### Dependencies:
 On Linux and Windows: `gem install colorize`

-Additionally na Windows: `gem install highline`
+Additionally on Windows: `gem install highline`
 ### ort
 Setup `config.sh` with your favourite text editor and run `bash install.sh`.